 Be a glowing success

-Being bright is as easy as installing bright lights on the front and rear of your bike, or clipping a blinking light to your backpack, umbrella or coat if you’re walking.
-Bikers and walkers can benefit by wearing bright gear with reflective strips, wearing reflective wrist or ankle bands, and finding other fun ways to shine like a star after dark.
+Oregon law requires a bright white light on the front of your bike after dark, but plenty of bikers don’t follow that rule, and others just forget to turn them on when it gets dark.
+Being bright is as easy as installing bright lights on the front and rear of your bike or clipping a blinking light to your backpack, umbrella or coat if you’re walking.
+Bikers and walkers also benefit by wearing bright gear with reflective strips, wrist or ankle bands.
+See, being seen is fashionable!
+Lights and other safety gear is available at Corvallis area bike shops.

 Illuminate your wardrobe